The UK / Australia Free Trade Agreement - changes to visa rules

 The Agreement ends with regards to migration by promising a review of the progress made on mobility agreements two years after the Agreement comes into force, in 2025.

 Latitude Law’s specialist team helps many individuals and international businesses with enquiries in relation to individuals relocating to the UK under the Youth Mobility Scheme and the Global Business Mobility (GBM) Route.
-If you would like to speak to one of our experts concerning your relocation to the UK, call us now on 0032 2792 3371 (for EU-based clients) or 0044 161 234 6800 (UK & rest of the world), or complete our online enquiry form.
+If you would like to speak to one of our experts concerning your relocation to the UK, call us now on 0300 131 6767 or complete our enquiry form below and we will get back to you.